The Humanities Council supports a wide array of faculty, graduate, and undergraduate projects related to humanistic inquiry.

 - Individual faculty members may apply by describing a course that would benefit from collaboration with a colleague in another branch of the university.
 When possible, the Council will work with partners on campus (eg, Council for Science and Technology, the Lewis Center for the Arts) to help identify appropriate intellectual counterparts.

-Course proposals for academic year 2017-18 should be submitted by December 1, 2016 and by no later than February 1, 2017.
-Queries about courses to be offered in 2018-19 are considered on a rolling basis and should be emailed to Kathleen Crown, Executive Director.
+Course proposals for academic year 2018-19 should be submitted by December 1, 2017.
+Queries about courses to be offered in 2019-20 are considered on a rolling basis and should be emailed to Kathleen Crown, Executive Director.

 Eberhard L. Faber 1915 Memorial Lectures in Literature